pancakeswap/infinity-hooks/README.md

-# Pancake v4 Hooks
+# Infinity Hooks

-Hook examples for PancakeSwap v4 pools.
+Hook examples for PancakeSwap Infinity pools.
 Also provides base hook abstract contracts for developers to use as a starting point for their own hooks.